Insulating Fire Brick GJM28 - High Performance Insulation

 CMAX insulating firebricks can be used as a hot face lining directly exposed to the heat or as a backup insulation layer in iron and steel mills, non-ferrous foundries, petrochemical, ceramic, glass.

-- Q: Can insulating fire bricks be used in cement plants?
+- Q: Can insulating fire bricks be used as a base material for casting refractory shapes?

-- Q: How do insulating fire bricks affect the overall carbon footprint of a structure?
+- Q: How do insulating fire bricks help reduce heat loss through conduction?

-- Yes, insulating fire bricks are resistant to carbon monoxide.
+- No, insulating fire bricks are not resistant to ultraviolet (UV) radiation.

 Send your message to us